Gun violence claims 100 lives every day in the United States. No other developed nation experiences gun violence of this magnitude.

 To elected officials who’ve neglected to use their legislative power to sensibly respond to these massacres, we ask: When is enough, enough?
 Policymakers should take notice and listen to their constituents.

 Guns and Violence Against Women

 Ending intimate partner violence, which disproportionately affects women, is a matter of basic rights and equality for families.
-More than one in three women will experience domestic abuse in her lifetime, and when women are 16 times more likely to be killed with guns in the U.S than any other developed nation, it’s imperative that we closely examine this link.
-Fifty women are shot to death by intimate partners in an average month, and women who are abused are five times more likely to be killed when their abuser owns a firearm.
+One in three women have experienced some form of physical violence by an intimate partner, and when women are 21 times more likely to be killed with guns in the U.S than any other developed nation, it’s imperative that we closely examine this link.
+Fifty-two women are shot to death by intimate partners in an average month, and women who are abused are five times more likely to be killed when their abuser owns a firearm.

 Having a history of domestic violence is also a disturbing trend among perpetrators of recent mass shootings.
 We saw this in Sutherland Springs, where a man who had previously been court-martialed and convicted of domestic violence was able to kill 26 people with a gun.
 We also saw this in Orlando, where a man who had been physically abusive to his former wife used a gun to kill 49 people.
 We cannot let this dangerous pattern continue.